 The Adviser may enter into selling agreements or shareholder service agreements with broker-dealers and other financial intermediaries.
-Under those agreements, the Adviser pays such entities based on the aggregate net asset value of the Class A shares, Class C shares or Class I shares, as applicable, owned of record or beneficially by the broker-dealers' or financial intermediaries' customers.
-The Adviser may then recover from a Fund under its Plan for the Class A shares or Class C shares, or under its Shareholder Service Plan for the Class I shares, as applicable, all or a portion of the amounts paid by the Adviser to such broker-dealers or financial intermediaries.
-In addition, each Fund may make additional payments to broker-dealers and other financial intermediaries for performing shareholder support services, including sub-transfer agency and sub-administrative services, either directly or as an additional expense reimbursement paid to the Adviser.
+Under those agreements, the Adviser pays such entities based on the aggregate net asset value of the Class I shares owned of record or beneficially by the broker-dealers' or financial intermediaries' customers.
+The Adviser may then recover from the Fund under the Shareholder Service Plan for the Class I shares all or a portion of the amounts paid by the Adviser to such broker-dealers or financial intermediaries.
+In addition, the Fund may make additional payments to broker-dealers and other financial intermediaries for performing shareholder support services, including sub-transfer agency and sub-administrative services, either directly or as an additional expense reimbursement paid to the Adviser.